This information is for people injured in a motor vehicle accident in NSW before 1 December, 2017

 If a close relative dies in a motor vehicle accident

 If a close relative dies as a result of a motor vehicle accident, you may be able to claim compensation for the financial losses you have suffered as a result of the death of that person.
-Contact the Claims Advisory Service on 1300 656 919 for more information.
+Contact CTP Assist on 1300 656 919 for more information.